Top Challenges That Smaller Retailers Like Mum and Pop Shops in Australia Face

 If you’re spending $30 per day on your ads and your clicks are costing $5, it can be hard to compete in a crowded marketplace.

-Many small businesses have a strict budget: they are already spending a lot of money on traditional media advertising, their websites, and day-to-day operations of the business.
+Many small businesses and Australian mum and pop shops have a strict budget: they are already spending a lot of money on traditional media advertising, their websites, and day-to-day operations of the business.

 Sometimes you can’t increase your budget, you can stretch that budget out.